 Click HERE to see a chart of the distance betwwen the hotels in Holguin, dolphinairum and the marina (distance evaluated using © Google Earth software).

 During high season, customers are mostly Canadian in the hotels.
 In low season, it is more diverse, there are Canadians, Britons, Germans, Italians, etc. Hotel guests are identified by a bracelet of different colors depending on the hotel.
-For example, the hotel Blau Costa Verde, it is white, gray for the Playa Costa Verde and yellow for the Playa Pesquero.
+For example, the hotel Fiesta Americana Costa Verde, it is white, gray for the Playa Costa Verde and yellow for the Playa Pesquero.

 You need to check out by noon (or earlier depending on your departure flight).
 It is possible, depending on availability, to get a late check-out to keep your room.
 The price varies depending on the hotel, but usually it is 10 CUC per hour.